glondon/trade_log/README.md

 # trade_log
-Simple program to log trades and track stats
+Simple program to log trades and track stats.
+Connects to MySQL DB using pymysql.